anastasia2804/network-is-your-net-worth/README.md

 "Tea Time" is an application that allows you to keep a record of all the connections you make throughout your career journey.

 "Tea time" lets you store their contact information including their name, phone, email address, job title, LinkedIn profile link, as well as some notes about how you met, what you talked about and some random fun facts about that person.

+## Main features
+- User authentication
+- Signed-in user can add new contacts
+- Signed-in user can view contacts in a table
+- User can open an individual entry to see all the details, notes, and a photo
+- User can delete their contacts

 ## Tools and technologies